 Eases Arthritis Pain

 Ajwain seeds have two properties that benefit in the treatment of arthritis.
 They have antibacterial characteristics that help to reduce inflammation and redness.
-They also have anesthetic qualities, which help to alleviate pain and swelling.
+The health benefits of Carom (Ajwain) Seeds and water is that they have anaesthetic qualities, which help to alleviate pain and swelling.
 You can soak in a tub of hot water with a handful of Carom seeds at home.
 Because of their anti-inflammatory characteristics, Carom seeds can help you get rid of redness around your joints in arthritis.
 It also assists in relieving pain and reducing swelling associated with arthritis.

 Those mentioned above are a handful of the many benefits of Carom seeds.
 They have long been a part of Ayurvedic herbal formulas and traditional Indian cuisine.
 They exhibit potent antibacterial, antifungal, and antioxidant properties.
 Lotions and ointments that contain carom seed oil help treat skin issues.
 The antibacterial and anti-inflammatory qualities of Carom seeds prove useful for healing peptic ulcers and lowering blood pressure and cholesterol levels.